Automorphisms of surfaces over fields of positive characteristic: Group of connected components

 To show that $\theta$ is injective, suppose that~$\hat{g}$ is a non-trivial element, so that~$g$ is not contained in $\Aut^0(X)$.
 In other words, the corresponding $\Bbbk$-point of~$\AAut_X$ is not contained in the closed subgroup $\AAut_X^0$, which is also defined over~$\Bbbk$.
 Therefore, $g$ is not contained in the set of $\bar{\Bbbk}$-points of~\mbox{$\AAut_X^0$}, which means that it defines a non-trivial element of the quotient group~\mbox{$\Aut(X_{\bar{\Bbbk}})/\Aut^0(X_{\bar{\Bbbk}})$} as well. \end{proof}

 To prove Lemma~\ref{lemma:MZ}, we will use the following standard fact.

 \begin{theorem}[{\cite[Theorem~II.2.1]{Kleiman}}] Let $X$ be a projective variety over an algebraically closed field.
 Let $\mathcal{F}$ be a coherent sheaf, and let $\mathcal{G}$ be a numerically trivial line bundle on~$X$.
-Then there is an equality of Euler characteristics
+Then the Euler characteristic of~$\mathcal{F}$ equals the Euler characteristic of~$\mathcal{F}\otimes\mathcal{G}$. \end{theorem}